BUSINESS DISPUTE ATTORNEYS IN ATLANTA, GA

-Because construction law involves specific statutes and legal claims, the Business Trial Group has attorneys that specialize in contraction litigation.
+Because construction law involves specific statutes and legal claims, the Business Trial Group has attorneys who specialize in contraction litigation.

-The Business Trial Group’s Atlanta employment lawyers have extensive experience handling disputes on behalf of both individuals and businesses.
-Employment disputes often involve failure to compensate an employee, or perhaps a breach of non-compete, non-solicitation, and non-disclosure agreements (“NDA”).
+The Business Trial Group’s Atlanta employment lawyers have extensive experience handling disputes on behalf of individuals and businesses.
+Employment disputes often involve failure to compensate an employee, or perhaps a breach of noncompete, nonsolicitation, or nondisclosure agreements (NDA).

 Moreover, employment contracts often establish an employee’s right to salary, commissions, severance, equity/shares, or other benefits that cannot be withheld simply because the relationship is terminated.
 Our employment attorneys handle all manner of employment cases.
-Because our Atlanta employment lawyers work on a contingency-fee basis, employees and small businesses don’t have to worry about being out-resourced in a lawsuit.
-If you have a case, we make sure that case gets heard on the merits.
+Because our Atlanta employment lawyers work on a contingency fee basis, employees and small businesses don’t have to worry about being out-resourced in a lawsuit.
+If you have a case, we make sure it gets heard on the merits.

 Intellectual Property Litigation